tamton-aquib/essentials.nvim/README.md

 # essentials.nvim

 Some tiny utility functions which i use locally.<br />
-Not actually meant for external use.
+Not actually meant for external use because theres no config options.
+Instead you can copy paste these functions to your config.

 The functions included are: